go-phoenix-chandler/SeptemberMeetup/dtoebe/README.md

 I was going to go simple with this but ended up starting a proof of consept for an easily extendable api platform.
 While chances are I will not continue to update this repo I will start working on a hot loading API system in the near future.

-For the purposes of this challenge, don't make too many changes to the server-config.json.
+For the purposes of this challenge, don't make too many changes to the server-config.json, accept the absolute path to the font-path, and image-dir.

 ### To run